zulip/zulip/docs/production/security-model.md

   outgoing webhooks and embedded video previews.
 End users have (limited) control the content of these HTTP requests.
-As a result, Zulip supports routing these outgoing requests [through `smokescreen`][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][SSRF] against other systems on an internal corporate network.
-The default `smokescreen` configuration denies access to all non-public IP addresses, including 127.0.0.1.
+As a result, Zulip supports routing these outgoing requests [through Smokescreen][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][SSRF] against other systems on an internal corporate network.
+The default Smokescreen configuration denies access to all non-public IP addresses, including 127.0.0.1.

 [SSRF]: https://owasp.org/www-community/attacks/Server_Side_Request_Forgery